 I’m going to cover:

-- Choosing and using a Password Keeper for every password you use, plus other secure information such as bank account numbers;
+- Choosing and using a Password Keeper to save every password you use;

-- How easily most passwords are guessed by hackers, since the rules for making complex passwords are thoroughly known by hackers.
+- How easily most passwords are guessed by hacker software, since the rules people use for making passwords are thoroughly known by hackers.

 If hackers can test passwords using the standard WordPress login form, and you haven’t restricted that, they can test thousands of passwords in a couple of hours.
-(Most WordPress security plugins have the feature to restrict login attempts.)
+(To restrict login attempts, install a WordPress security plugin such as WordFence or iThemes Security.
+Most WordPress security plugins have the feature to restrict login attempts.)

 You can only download software that is so obviously about security, from a site that has technical strength, has industry-leading anti-virus software, has excellent reviews, has a reputation to maintain.

-No downloading any software because there was a pretty ad about it on _____ (fill in the social media site).
+Never download any software because there was a pretty advertisement about it on _____ (fill in the social media site).
 If you use a hacker’s program as your password keeper, guess what they’ll do…

-For password storage, you also must select a program that has 256-bit (or stronger) open source encryption; the more security experts who have had a chance to review for weaknesses the better.
-Proprietary software doesn’t get these many eyes checking for problems; companies are proud of their software, and look at how good it is, not where is it weak.
+For password storage, you also must select a program that has 256-bit (or stronger) open source encryption.
+The more security experts who have had a chance to review the software for weaknesses the better.
+Proprietary software doesn’t get as many eyes checking for problems; companies are proud of their software, and look at how good it is, not where is it weak.

 You also need a program that you have on your computer, and your password keeper has to be able to work from your thumb drive, and/or your tablet or phone.
-A web based solution is okay if you synchronize to them; you can’t risk their business suddenly closing with all your passwords gone.
+A web based solution is okay if you synchronize to them or can easily backup the data to your computer in an encrypted format (e.g. a .zip file with a password); you can’t risk their business suddenly closing with all your passwords gone.

-Another feature to look for is a standard method for exporting your information, for example an XML or text file, should you ever want to change to another program.
-But know this export is an insecure file; make backups using your encrypted password file not the un-encrypted export.
+Another feature to look for is a standard method for exporting your information, for example an XML or CSV text file, should you ever want to change to another program.
+But know this export is an insecure file; make backups of your encrypted password file not the un-encrypted export.

-This is not a complete list, but these work very well, and are trusted sources:
+This is not a complete list of good password keepers, but these work very well, and are trusted sources: